RodrigoScola/vscode-text-objects/README.md

 -    finalize gotos - DONE
 -    do backward gotos - DONE
 -    do backward selection - DONE

--    add yank commands
+-    add yank commands - DONE
+-    add an inner string convention for languages that do not have it? should be good - DONE
+-    fix command titles - DONE
+-    put back the keybinds - DONE

 -    add rest of inner and outers (arrays, objects...)
--    check if inner parameter and/or calls would be better being outer : all parameters or call arguments inner : the first parameter or call argument
+-    change call to be all out and inner to be nearest
 -    add methods to language queries and add them on functions
 -    do the else on if statements
 -    finish the languages support